 Plastic straws, paper plates and cups, balloons, and glitter - our children's conventional birthday parties are an environmentally conscious person's worst nightmare!
-Afterall, once the party ends, all this junk doesn't merely disappear.
-Instead, it makes its way to our ever-growing landfills and oceans impacting the health and marring the beauty of the latter.
+Once the party ends, all this junk doesn't merely disappear; instead making its way to ever-growing landfills and oceans impacting the health, and marring the beauty of the latter.
 One Adelaidean couple, Jonathan and Tina Hart are striving to change the status quo.
 The couple's unique enterprise Eco Party Box, the first of its kind in South Australia, sells environmentally friendly party supplies including compostable tableware, and plates and bowls made of bamboo pulp, areca palm leaf and sugarcane.

 Before talking about your business, please tell us something about both of you.

 I am 41 and was born in Cardiff, Wales but raised in Adelaide.
 I am an award-winning print journalist and radio announcer.
 I like chilling with my kids and researching various interesting topics.
 My wonderful wife Tina is 42.
 She was born and raised in Adelaide, is a qualified naturopath, and loves reading, writing and roller derby.